dfcreative/ideas/ideas.md

 # Ideas for projects

+* [ ] prime/integers/rational numbers popularity/statistics, at least in css
 * [ ] git code issues - issues identifiable from the code, with history of comments etc. Instead of storing everything in github, store dev history in repository itself, and even in code, with auto-reference to _issues.md file.
 * [ ] svg-path collection - collection of svg paths (not icons!) marked up, like thenoun but pure b/w svg to copy-paste
 * [ ] multicaret-textarea